 Arles – Antic City home to Van Gogh

-Arles developed at the fork, where the river Rhône splits before forming the gigantic delta known as the gigantic delta known as Camargue.
+Arles developed at the fork, where the river Rhône splits in order to form the gigantic delta known as Camargue.

-He immediately fell in love with the the region's fabulous landscapes and light.
+Paul Gauguin indeed immediately fell in love with the the region's fabulous landscapes and light when he visited his old friend.

-He indeed produced some of his best paintings while in the city!
+He produced some of his best paintings while sojourning in Arles.

 Arles, the antic city

-The Romans developed it during the 2nd and 1st centuries BC.
+It was indeed a major Phoenician trading port, which the Romans developed during the 2nd and 1st centuries BC.

-Arelate, as it was then known, became a major port of the Gallia Narbonensis province.
+Arelate, as it was then known, was a major port of the Gallia Narbonensis province.

 Amazingly, most of these monuments are still standing.

-The city was at its peak during the 4th/5th centuries AD.
+The baths were built when the city was at its peak in the 4th/5th centuries AD.

 They were fed with water carried on the Barbegal aqueduct and mill.